faizan-multani/DOM-TASK/Events/eventObjects/eventObject.md

 ```

 # 2) 'timeStamp' event ->
-## timeStamp event : gives the time in millisecon,when the even was created.
+## timeStamp event : gives the time in millisecon,when the event was created.

 ```js
 const li = document.querySelector(".ul-list")